chris-moreton/concourse-pipeline-controller/README.md

 ### I want all repositories to

-* Share the same pipeline configuration
-* Use the same backend services (AWS and Cloud Foundry)
+* Share the same pipeline configuration, which, in turn means that they all use the same backend services for storing builds (S3), attaching backend services (RDS, Elasticsearch) and deployment (Cloud Foundry).

 ### I want developers to be able to